QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 Yield Curves and Hicks-Arrow Prices
 ==========================================

-We return to  Hicks-Arrow prices and  calculate how they are related to implied **yields**  loans of alternative maturities.
+We return to  Hicks-Arrow prices and  calculate how they are related to  **yields**  on loans of alternative maturities.

-This will let us plot a **yield curve**.
+This will let us plot a **yield curve** that graphs   yields  on bonds of  maturities :math:`j=1, 2, \ldots` against :math:j=1,2, \ldots`.

-The formulas are:
+The formulas we want are:

 A **yield to maturity** on a loan made at time :math:`t_0` that matures at time :math:`t > t_0`